izure1/node-relation/README.md

 # node-relation

-This module helps you manage string, numbers as a group.
+This module helps you manage string, numbers, object as a group.
 Check the code.
 ```
 import { Relationship } from 'node-relation'